Showing posts with label Drilling. Show all posts

 They also need water like any other drilling of glass.
 Normally this is supplied through the hollow core of the bit, which is beyond hand held drill motors.

-For something as small as 3mm, a solid drill that removes all the glass rather than a core is more likely to be most successful.
-You can get diamonds bonded to piano wire that will give you holes from a fraction of a mm up to 2 or 3 mm and these can be used in dremmel-like tools that take small diameter bits.
+For something as smaller than 3mm, a solid drill that removes all the glass rather than a core is more likely to be most successful.
+You can get diamonds bonded to piano wire that will give you holes from a fraction of a mm up to 2 or 3 mm and these can be used in dremel-like tools that take small diameter bits.

 It is absolutely NOT recommended to use a core drill at an acute angle to start the hole.
 The wall of a 3mm core drill is very thin and easily damaged.
 It is ok to start a solid drill that way, but not a core drill.